kdschmidt1/Sail_Instrument/docs/3-Calculated-Data.md

 $$ [GWD,GWS] = [AWA+HDT,AWS] \oplus [COG,-SOG] $$

-These equation correspond to the left triangle in the sketch above.
+These equations correspond to the left triangle (actually the same triangle) in the sketch above connecting the wind speed vectors.